-Honors Program

-Harper College seeks to stimulate, encourage, and recognize work of depth, scope, and originality by its students.
+Honors Program Harper College seeks to stimulate, encourage, and recognize work of depth, scope and originality by its students.
 These demonstrated student abilities have led nearly every department to supplement regular programs with honors options.
 Whether in transfer or career areas, students may elect honors options of four types:

 - 1. Independent study - 2.
 Courses specifically designed for honors candidates - 3.
-Honors sections of existing courses - Honors enrichment topics or projects to augment regular courses
+Honors sections of existing courses - 4.
+Honors enrichment topics or projects to augment regular courses

-Grading

-At the end of each semester, the student will receive a grade for each class in which he was enrolled at the beginning of the fourth week of the semester.
+Grading At the end of each semester, the student will receive a grade for each class in which he was enrolled at the beginning of the fourth week of the semester.
 The official grade point average is computed only on the basis of final grades awarded at the end of each semester or term.

-Grade Points

-Grade points are numerical values which indicate the scholarship level of the letter grades.
+Grade Points Grade points are numerical values which indicate the scholarship level of the letter grades.
 Grade points are assigned according to the following scale:

 Grade

-Grade Significance Point
+Significance Point

-Α Superior 4.0
+Superior 4.0

-В Good 3.0
+Good 3.0

-С Average 2.0
+Average 2.0

-D Poor 1.0
+Poor 1.0

-F Failure .0
+Failure .0

-Н Audit .0
+Audit .0

-N Non-Attendance .0
+Non-Attendance .0

-Р Pass .0
+Pass .0

-W Withdrawal .0
+Withdrawal .0

-Χ Incomplete .0
+Incomplete .0

-Repeat Policy
+Superior Good Average Poor Failure Audit Non-Attendance Pass Withdrawal

-Students who have received D's or F's will be allowed to repeat the course and attempt to earn a higher grade.
+- Repeat Policy Students who have received D's or F's will be allowed to repeat the course and attempt to earn a higher grade.
 When such a course has been attempted more than once, only the highest grade received for that course will be used to compute the cumulative GPA.
-The lower grade will remain on the transcript but will not be used to compute the cumulative GPA.
+The lower grade will remain on the transcript but will not be used to compute the Harper College GPA. - BehavioralBehavioral contracting is the development of an agreement between a student development faculty member or teacher and a student on probation, the objective being to raise the student's academic performance to the level of satisfactory status.
+The rationale for behavioral contracting is to provide additional incentives for academic performance. - Probation Probationary students must raise their cumulative grade point average to the minimum required for the succeeding semester in which they are enrolled or they will be considered for dismissal.
+A probationary student may be required to carry a reduced number of units, upon recommendation of his student development faculty member, as an added incentive to increase academic performance.